 Letter offers zero tracking and ad-free paid email service which can be paid for with multiple online payment methods.
-To facilitate payment and to manage the customers’ subscription, Letter works with two third-party payment providers viz.
-Instamojo and Paypal.
+To facilitate payment and to manage the customers’ subscription, Letter works with three third-party payment providers viz.
+Cashfree, Razorpay and Paypal.

 Unlike, other email providers, no third-party subscription management provider is used.
 We process all the subscriptions post-payment in-house.
 No payment information is stored by us, it is transmitted over secure TLS connection to respective payment providers.